Glossary term

 hazardous substance

-A regulatory term referring to a substance classified as hazardous pursuant to Article 3 of Regulation (EC) No 1272/2008.
+EU Battery Regulation term for a substance classified as hazardous under Regulation (EC) No 1272/2008.

 What does hazardous substance mean?

 Hazardous substance is not a battery-specific chemistry list in this Regulation; it is a cross-reference to the EU's broader CLP hazardous-classification regime.
-The important implication is that battery compliance here depends partly on another legal system's classification logic rather than on a bespoke battery-only definition.
+The page should therefore connect battery composition data to formal legal classification, not to a loose everyday meaning of hazardous.

 Official definitions by source